 In most cases, it’s more useful to look at the median statistics.
 Instead of being a true average, the median represents the value in the middle.
 For example, if you were ranking 100 people by net worth, the median would be the net worth of the 50th ranked person.
 By looking at the median instead of the mean, the numbers aren’t so skewed by people at either extreme end of the spectrum.

 There are a number of factors that appear to impact these figures, such as levels of education, the family’s housing status, and the age of the family members.
 If you’re looking at improving your own net worth, or simply want to know how you measure up in comparison to your peers, it may be helpful to know the average net worth of US citizens based on their age range, the recent figures are detailed below.

-The statistics used in this article are taken from this report by the Federal Reserve.
-There is a lot of data in the report, so please feel free to browse through it to learn more.
+The statistics used in this article are taken from a report by the Federal Reserve.

 |Age||Median Net Worth||Mean Net Worth|